JakBul/1stMS/README.md

 ![](assets/documentation/mockup.png)

 Created to represent local fitness centre in London and provide more information for users.
-This website was made for educational purposes only.
+This project was made for educational purposes only.

 This website is made up of the following sections: